HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 ```

 Note that very last line that actually calls the `blastoff()` function.
 That's how we kick off the whole thing.
-That's our entry point to the app.
+That's our main entry point to the app.